 When WINNING an event (7-1) was still the WRONG choice

-To date, this team was our most competitive team, with 13 players from this group moving onto the college level.
+To date, the team in this post was our most competitive team, with 13 players moving onto the college level.

 This post is a recounting of a single weekend in this team’s 2 year commitment with Basics.
 In short, I was convinced against my better judgment to take the team (our top 8 players) to an AAU event in Detroit.
 The players pleaded.
 The parents pleaded.

 “PLEASE COACH, look how much the players have improved, we really should venture out and see what we can do against this “top level” competition.

 While I was curious myself, I knew in my heart through years of playing and training that whatever competition we entered would only be reflective of our preparation, our condition and our mental toughness.
 I knew this.
 This had been drilled into me by both my high school coach, Bob Sylvestor (in the New England Basketball Hall of Fame) and by Gary Walters, my college coach at Dartmouth, team mate of Bill Bradley’s at Princeton and future 20 year athletic director at Princeton.

 Sylvestor to me to “Get a rebound man, please!”
 Walters makes the SI cover at Princeton